 i.
-Medical services for which there is no APC weight listed shall be reimbursed at seventy-five percent (75%) of the reasonable charge.
+Medical services for which there is no APC weight listed shall be reimbursed at seventy-five percent (75%) of the reasonable charge, except when bundled with another service appearing on the same bill or is a service defined in 803.03.c.iii of this rule.
 (3-23-22)